 Always using peepholes is an easy habit to develop – and foolish to disregard.
 Keep a step-stool nearby for youngsters.

-Question your visitor through your closed door (though some predators purposely mumble to entice you into opening the door to hear them better).
+Question your visitor through your closed door (though some criminals purposely mumble to entice you into opening the door to hear them better).
 A wireless doorbell intercom is better (see Home Intercom System).
 It lets you talk clearly with a visitor (or just listen) without opening your door and risking a push-in.

 Also see door reinforcement and window reinforcement.

 Along with verifying the identity of anyone knocking on your door, you really need to safeguard ALL your home entryways at ALL times.
-Wireless home security systems (for apartments and houses) would likely help prevent or mitigate most of the more than 4,000 home intrusions DAILY in the U.S. alone.
+Wireless home security systems (for apartments and houses) would likely help prevent most of the more than 4,000 home intrusions DAILY in the U.S. alone.

 Crime-Safety-Security > Newsletter Archive > Home Safety Tips